tytydraco/yessleep/out/Passenger_29.md

 Amy shot Roger another angry look.
 "This is on you," she said as she disappeared behind the curtain.

-Roger cracked an uneasy smile and led the way towards the nose of the plane.
-The woman and him disappeared behind it.
-Several people clapped so I never heard a second curtain opening to the other side.
+Roger cracked an uneasy smile and led the woman towards the nose of the plane.
+They disappeared behind the curtain, and as they did some people started clapping so I never got to hear a second curtain opening to the other side.

-Several minutes passed by and I was still working on my own problems when Kellan once again leaned midway through the aisle.
+Several minutes passed by and I was still working on my own problems when Kellan once again leaned midway across the aisle.
 "She's been gone for awhile, hasn't she?"

 I shrugged, "Every minute feels like an hour right now."